BrettThurs10/elora/README.md

 ![Elora logo](https://i.imgur.com/6lAn8nu.png)

-# Elora - A React component library for Tailwind
+# Elora - A React component library

-Elora is a component library built in TypeScript for React developers who use Tailwind in their projects.
-I wanted to create something that feels as quick and easy to use as slapping together HTML elements...only with JSX elements. :D
+Elora is an enchanting component library built in TypeScript for React projects.
+It's purpose is to be a no fuss library to help you concoct whatever magical stuff you dream up. :D

 ## Demo

 <https://brettthurs10.github.io/elora>

-## Prequisites

-Tailwind will need to be installed for your React project.
-See instructions here: https://tailwindcss.com/docs/guides/create-react-app

 ## Installation

-Simply run 'npm install elora' to install to your React/Tailwind project.
+Simply run 'npm install elora' to install to your React project.

 Note: This library is still in it's infancy.
-Development works, but when you try to build your React app some stylings will be stripped since I'm using string concatination and PurceCSS doesn't know it should be kept.

-Workaround: I've found using these instructions when creating your React app the stylings are kept after you run your build. https://www.oscarmarion.dev/articles/tailwind-react-cra Essentially these instructions show you how to bypass using CRACO in your config.
-Expect updates on this topic in the future.
+The button element is available for now.
+More to come soon!

 ## Components